lance-gg/lance/docs/tutorials/spaceships.md

 The full list of events is available in the API, so we will only list the most important events here.

-* `preStep` and `postStep` - emitted on server side only, just before and just after step execution.
-The event handlers receive the step number as an argument.
+* `preStep` and `postStep` - emitted by game engine, just before and just after step execution.
+The event handlers receive the step number and whether or not this step is a reenactment.
 * `objectAdded` and `objectDestroyed` - emitted on object addition/destruction, the handlers receive the object as an argument.
 * `syncReceived` - emitted on the client when a sync (e.g world update) is received.
 * `playerJoined` and `playerDisconnected` - emitted on player connect/disconnect.
 The handlers receive an object describing the player.
 The object contains attribute playerId.